Enter some text...

 Note that natural, 100% pure coconut water from fresh, baby coconuts is safe for dogs, but you should always double-check store-bought variations because it can contain added sugars, additives, and preservatives that can be harmful to pets.

-Coconut meat is available raw and dried and typically comes in flakes or shredded.
-Don’t give your pet sweetened coconut because contains added sugars and is commonly used in baking.
+Coconut meat is available raw and dried, and typically comes in flakes or shredded.
+Don’t give your pet sweetened coconut because it contains added sugars and is commonly used in baking.
 Choose unsweetened varieties and be sure to feed them in moderate amounts.

 If you are planning to purchase whole coconuts, remember to remove the outer shell and the husk, being careful to keep them away from your pet as they can be harmful if swallowed.